-Group sympathy gifts are absolutely appropriate when you know the deceased or the grieving individual as part of a larger social group.
+Group sympathy gift baskets are absolutely appropriate when you know the departed soul or the grieving individual as part of a larger social group.
 Co-workers, church congregations, community groups, and former classmates might consider extending mutual sympathy through a collective donation or gift.

 A group effort can provide the means to contribute a larger donation or more significant gift.
 However, uniting people’s expressions of care and honor is an even more meaningful reason for group gifting.
 Together, people can amplify their support in an impactful way for someone experiencing loss.
 Groups gifts from people who knew the deceased well may also be more appropriate when the recipient is less familiar with the givers.

-Even if you participate in a group gift, a close relationship with the deceased or bereaved person calls for a personal note or sympathy gift you send yourself.
+Even if you participate in a group gift, a close relationship with the deceased or grieving family calls for a personal note or sympathy gift you send yourself.

 Can I Send A Gift After A Funeral?

 Gifts may actually be more appreciated after funeral events are over.
 Organizing memorial services can be time-consuming and stressful, especially when grieving a recent loss.
 Gifts of extra help during this time (see above) may be especially appreciated at this time.
 But gifts sent after a funeral show continued support.
 A person’s sense of loss remains long after the funeral, and a thoughtful gift can bring much-needed support, care, and even relief during times of loneliness and great emotion.
 To some, a gift that celebrates a birthday or anniversary of the departed soul or a surprise, thinking-of-you gift shows enduring support and love from you.

 Is It Appropriate To Send Something Besides Flowers?